Bug Bounty

 access to sensitive production user data or access to internal production systems

-High severity issues allow an attacker to read or modify highly sensitive data that they are not authorized to access.
-They are generally more narrow in scope than critical issues, though they may still grant an attacker extensive access.
-For example:
+Serious vulnerabilities that allow an attacker to read or modify highly sensitive data that they are not authorized to access:

 XSS which bypasses CSP